WeiWuxian0609/project1/README.md

 # sample-codes
-we are here to entertain all
+we are here to entertain all and we love to you.